edi3on/ip-infinity/README.md

 The Unreal Engine part can be divided into two different sections: the environment and the gameplay.
 The environment is made by Tibet.
 We wanted something a little more than just a basic world to make it look more appealing, and we wanted to change it up a bit.
 This led us to build a procedurally generated landscape, basically meaning the landscape randomly makes itself under a controlled system.
 Another idea was to make a dungeon, so we integrated both ideas and made the dungeon procedurally generated.
 The Idea worked, and we were able to download a bunch of meshes, put them into our empty dungeon shell, and make a great space to fight the user's favorite NFT.
 There are 3 rooms on each of our two maps, and the insides of the rooms are able to change every time you reboot the game.
 With our dark and creepy theme involving lots of medieval-era objects, it's a genuinely thrilling experience to play in.

 The actual gameplay part is built by Edison.
+While the spotlight is focused on thr AI and how we are integrating it to our sponsers, the game provides an example of the AI system.
+The game showcases how NFTs can be properly integrated into a game.

 ### ts-backend